-MUSE 356 CONSERVATION AND PRESERVATION OF COLLECTIONS AND SITES 1.2: 3 cr.
+MUSE 356: CONSERVATION & PRESERVATION OF COLLECTIONS & CHS 3.0: 3 cr.
 E

-This course focuses on one of the key challenges of museums and cultural heritage sites conservation and preservation of their resources.
+This course focuses on one of the key challenges that museums and cultural heritage sites-face: conservation and preservation of their resources.
 This course will approach "resources" broadly, to encompass artifacts, architecture, archaeology, and archival materials.
-Preventive conservation is extremely important, and focuses on identifying and quantifying the risks to resources and developing strategies to avoid those risks and possible damage.
+Preventive conservation is extremely important, and means focusing on identifying and quantifying the risks to resources and developing strategies to avoid those risks and possible damages.
 Students will learn how to handle objects, do condition reporting, and work with conservators.
 They will also learn about the materials of collections, and how particular materials degrade and react to their environment.
 The course will also address the ethics involved in conservation.
 Students will learn how to evaluate the conservation and preservation requirements for the safe exhibition and storage of museum collections, and use of heritage architecture and archaeological sites.